xiewoc/MeshBot/README_EN.md

     ```bash
     python main.py
     ```
-6. Send a private message to it from another device and wait for the reply.
+6. Send a private message to it from another device and wait for a reply.

->[!IMPORTANT]
+> [!IMPORTANT]
->Please pay attention to the working directory when running the main program; it must be run from within the project folder.
+> Please pay attention to the runtime path when executing the main program; it must be run from within the project folder.

 ## 🎈 Current Version

+V 1.0.3

+-   Refactored the folder structure
-- Added APIs for `OpenAI` and `DeepSeek`, providing a `WebSockets` interface.
+-   Added adapters for `Gemini`, `SiliconFlow`, `Claude`, and `Fastapi`
-- Optimized project structure.
-- Added support for integration with `AstrBot` using the [AstrBot Adapter](https://github.com/xiewoc/astrbot_plugin_adapter_meshbot).
+-   Refactored `config.json`

 ## 🌱 Future Ideas

-- Introduce contextual memory for more coherent conversations.
+-   Introduce context memory for more coherent conversations
-- Add a WebUI.
+-   Add a WebUI

 ## 🙏 Final Words

-This project isn't meant to replace anyone, nor is it trying to create a super-smart AI.
+This project isn't meant to replace anyone, nor is it about creating an overly intelligent AI.
-It's just about leaving a responsive voice in those quiet places.
+It's just about leaving a voice that can respond to you in those quiet places.

-If you like this idea, you're welcome to help improve it.
+If you also appreciate this concept, you're welcome to help improve it.

-And appriciate all the contributers who contributed to this repo ,there's no way this repop thrive without your contribution.
+Simultaneously, thanks to the developers who have contributed to this project; we appreciate your support and efforts.

-May your Meshtastic nodes run stably in the mountains and wilds, where every reply is like a small signal light quietly turning on. 📡💡
+May your Meshtastic node run stably in the mountains and wilds, where every reply is like a quietly lit signal lamp. 📡💡

 Happy Exploring! ✨